Parents: We Need to Talk

 Are you willing to invest the time, money, and effort needed to protect your child?

 If so, please click one of the buttons below to save your spot in an upcoming workshop.

-And if you live outside of Denver, you can still sign up for our online workshop.
+If the live workshop dates don’t fit your schedule, you can still sign up for our pre-recorded online workshop.

 Finally, if you’d like to be a hero and host a Parenting Safe Children workshop for your community, we can make that happen, too.

 1 in 10 children.
 Remember that.*

 Invest in your child’s safety and sign up for a workshop today.

 PS—Still uncomfortable?
 I don’t blame you.
 As I mentioned, this is an uncomfortable subject.

 And when it comes to uncomfortable and scary things, it’s much easier and much more reassuring to tell ourselves that it can never happen to us, and that those kinds of things always happen to someone else.

 The thing is, you are always someone else to someone else.